jbdemonte/mongoose-elasticsearch-xp/README.md

 * `port` - the port Elasticsearch is running on
 * `auth` - the authentication needed to reach Elasticsearch server.
 In the standard format of 'username:password'
 * `protocol` - the protocol the Elasticsearch server uses.
 Defaults to http
+* `hydrate` - whether or not to replace ES source by mongo document

 To have a model indexed into Elasticsearch simply add the plugin.